Appearance

 IMPORTANT

-This scope only applies when a version is specified in the URL of the endpoint.
+This scope only applies when a version is specified in the URL of the endpoint, and not when the default URL is used for an endpoint.

 Secret Variables